 It’s the perfect place for adventure lovers with many activities on offer in the surrounding jungle and mountains from zip-lining to mountain biking.
 Culture vultures can indulge in a Thai cooking course, take a massage or enjoy a yoga class.

-If you have longer than 10 days in Thailand, you may want to extend your time in Chiang Mai as there is so much to do here.
+If you have longer than 10 days in Thailand, you may want to extend your time exploring Chiang Mai as there is so much to do here.
 I would probably choose to spend more time in Chiang Mai than Bangkok given the choice.

 Similar to your time in Bangkok, you’d be best splitting your time here between the city and taking day trips.
 Explore the many beautiful temples on day one, take a massage or a cooking lesson then enjoy the bustling night markets in the evening.
 The following 2 day, choose from an array of day trips with everything from trekking to visit hill tribes to visiting an elephant rescue centre on offer.

 I’d recommend you either hop on an internal flight or take an overnight train.
 Either will only set you back about $25 which may be more than a bus trip but it means you won’t waste any of your precious exploring time.

 - Shoestring: Green Sleep Hostel is both modern and cosy and you would expect, given how nice this hostel is, that it would cost a great deal more than $10.
 It scores 9.6 / 10 for location and gets an overall review score of 9.3 – not bad…